dragoonDorise/pegasus-rg552-metadata/README.md

 ### 5 Making it pretty

-### Option 1 Pre Scraped Assets
+### Option 1 - Pre Scraped Assets

-I'll be adding some pre scrapped assets for all the systems in a few days..
+I've added some pre scrapped assets, if your romset comes from a no intro set then you are good to go, no need for scrapping ;)

+You can start playing your games!

-### Scraping your own assets
+### Option 2 - Scraping your own assets

-If the previous assets doesn't meet your needs, you need to scrap your own, for that we are going to be using [Skraper](http://skraper.net), for that you need to register yourself in [Screen Scrapper](https://www.screenscraper.fr/membreinscription.php)
+If the built in assets doesn't meet your needs, you need to scrap your own, for that we are going to be using [Skraper](http://skraper.net), for that you need to register yourself in [Screen Scrapper](https://www.screenscraper.fr/membreinscription.php)

 **Note to Mac users**